Community Centre Rebuild

 Support the St James' Community Centre Rebuild

-Donations are sought for Stage Two of this vital community project via the St James Lower Hutt Anglican Parish Trust Board, account 02-0528-0492904-00
+Donations are sought for kitchen fittings for Stage One and Stage Two of this vital community project via the St James Lower Hutt Anglican Parish Trust Board, account 02-0528-0492904-00

 Ref: (Surname) Hall Upgrade